Burmese Gurkha: History and demography

-After Burma's independence in 1948, the Gurkhas joined the infant Burma Army.
-Many Gurkhas served in the new republic's various campaigns against ethnic insurgents and the Kuomintang invasions.
+After Burma's independence in 1948, the Gurkhas joined the new Burma Army.
+Many Gurkhas have served in the new republic's various campaigns against ethnic insurgents and the Kuomintang invasions.
 The Gurkha were considered key assets of the Burmese Army in the 1950s.
-This was also the soldier named Suk Bahadur RaiKIA that won the highest honor of Tatmadaw, The Aung San Thuriya Medal.
+There was also a soldier named Suk Bahadur RaiKIA that won the highest honor of Tatmadaw, The Aung San Thuriya Medal.

+In the Myanmar civil war, many Gurkhas fight for the Kachin Independence Army.

 Culture

-Many Gurkha in Myanmar practice Hinduism and Buddhism.
-There are a few Gurkha Buddhist and Hindu temples in the cities around Kachin State, Shan State, Yangon and Mandalay.
-Gurkha form a large minority in Myitkyina, Mogok and the hill station of Pyin U Lwin (Maymyo).
+Many of Gurkha in Myanmar practice Hinduism and Buddhism.
+A very small number of them practice Christianity.
+There are a few Gurkha Hindu temples Buddhist monastery in the cities around Kachin State, Shan State, Yangon and Mandalay.
+Gurkha form a large minority in Myitkyina, Mogok, and the hill station of Pyin U Lwin (Maymyo).

 Language

 Most Gurkha typically speak Nepali and Burmese languages.

 Education

 The Gurkha place high importance on education, and they represent a disproportionately high share of those with advanced (medical, engineering or doctorate) degrees in Burma.